opnfv/opnfvdocs/docs/testing/ecosystem/overview.rst

 Feature projects also provide their own test suites that either run independently or within a test project.

-This document details the OPNFV testing ecosystem, describes test commonality used by the projects and provides links to project specific documentation.
+This document details the OPNFV testing ecosystem, describes common test components used by individual OPNFV projects and provides links to project specific documentation.

 OPNFV testing ecosystem